 Explanation of circumstances: Every case is unique with varied circumstances, and it can follow any path during the trial phase.
 Luckily, a certified attorney from the Law Office of Reynaldo P. Morin PLLC will guide you about the extenuating circumstances of your case to prepare for your trial and sentencing.

 Discuss legal implications: Texas outlines drug traffic trafficking as one of the serious crimes a person can commit.
 However, your sentencing will depend on your degree of involvement in the crime.
-The criminal defense attorney in Beaumont TX that you hire will guide you about the pleas and discuss the probable punishment you might receive.
+The criminal defense attorney in San Antonio TX that you hire will guide you about the pleas and discuss the probable punishment you might receive.